 What is bid caching?

 For example: A user visits the homepage of a publisher’s site and attracts bids from 5 partners.
 Bidder A wins the impression and the other bids are cached.
-The user then opens a second page that the cached bids are applied to the resulting ad request.
+The user then opens a second page and the cached bids are then applied to the resulting ad request.
 Bidder B wins, using the price they were willing to pay for the homepage impressions, but their ad is shown on a deeper page.

-The recent controversy has been around the revelation that Index Exchange has been using bid caching in its header bidding wrapper without disclosing this to buyers.
+Initially, the main issue with bid caching was the lack of transparency; Index Exchange were implementing the feature through their header bidding wrapper without disclosing this to buyers.
+This is problematic because it means that buyers often overpaid for impressions that were being served deeper into the user session.
 If buyers aren’t getting what they think they are buying then this is bad for all parties, as it reduces trust in the system which will only send bids in one direction.
 Dan Wilson, CEO of London Media Exchange put it well: